 Stepping Into Our Mission

 Constructed in 1968, Hamilton Hall was first designed as a space for soldiers, not seminarians—it housed the Sewanee Military Academy for over a decade.
-With the completion of top-to-bottom renovations, our building will finally fully inhabit the role it took on more than thirty years ago: a hub for world-class theological instruction, Episcopal community-building, and spiritual growth.
+With the completion of top-to-bottom renovations, Hamilton Hall now fully inhabits the role it took on more than thirty years ago: a hub for world-class theological instruction, Episcopal community-building, and spiritual growth.

-With a solid architectural framework already in place, Sewanee’s Board of Regents elected in early 2020 to significantly upgrade our existing building, which also allows for continued worship in the Chapel of the Apostles; provides ample parking for employees, students, and visitors; is in close proximity to Sewanee Village; and affords easy access to central campus.
+With a solid architectural framework already in place, Sewanee’s Board of Regents elected in 2020 to significantly upgrade our existing building, which also allowed for continued worship in the Chapel of the Apostles; provided ample parking for employees, students, and visitors; is in close proximity to Sewanee Village; and affords easy access to central campus.

 Delivering the Sewanee Experience